Break-Through-Tech/Wyndham-1A-no-show-fraud-detection/Challenge-Project-Overview.md

 **Other:**
 - [Links to any additional resources — e.g., papers, videos, podcasts, etc.]

-*Feel free to explore beyond these, and share anything interesting you find with me!*
+*Feel free to explore beyond these, and share anything interesting you find with us!*

 ---